(see DO-7, § 13)

 Accredited Volunteer Internships

-Volunteers may receive academic credit from their academic institution for their work with the NPS.
+Volunteers who are students may have the opportunity to receive academic credit from their academic institution for their work with the NPS.
 Accredited volunteer internships create learner-centered opportunities for students in higher education to forge personally meaningful connections with park resources and staff and foster a deeper understanding and appreciation for the nation’s intertwined natural and cultural history found in national parks.
-Students may have the opportunity to earn academic credit while serving as a volunteer.
-Accredited volunteer internships, through an Interpretation and Education Services Agreement with a higher education institution, establish a foundational framework to guide and enhance NPS partnerships with an institution of higher learning.
-These internships can provide high-quality, meaningful educational and interpretive services in national parks and are encouraged.
+For interpretation or educational services, an Interpretation and Education Services Agreement with a higher education institution may be used to establish a foundational framework to guide and enhance NPS partnerships with an institution of higher learning.
+Alternatively, or for other career fields, the higher education institution may request the NPS utilize an agreement unique to the institution.
+Any agreement should outline the internship requirements and expectations for both NPS and the institution of higher learning.
+Accredited VIP internships can provide high-quality, meaningful educational experiences and interpretive services in national parks and are encouraged.

 Cooperating Association Employees

-Cooperating association employees who perform work on behalf of the NPS as volunteers must function under a signed volunteer services agreement.
+Cooperating association employees who perform work on behalf of the NPS as volunteers must function under a signed and current volunteer services agreement.
 This type of arrangement is permitted only in these circumstances:

-To be considered an NPS volunteer, individuals serving in coordination with a partner organization (including friends groups and philanthropic partners) must perform specific volunteer duties assigned by the administering park or program.
+To be considered an NPS volunteer, individuals serving in coordination with a partner organization (including authorized philanthropic partners such as friends groups, or partner volunteer organizations such as trail associations) must perform work for and under the direction of the NPS.
+These individuals must have a signed and current NPS volunteer agreement .
 It does not matter if the person receives pay, work credit, academic credit, or other types of compensation from sources outside of the NPS.
-If the NPS is not paying that person for their work, they should sign a volunteer service agreement.
+If the NPS funds are not paying that person for their work, they typically should sign a volunteer service agreement (see Volunteer Partnership Organizations” and “Who is an NPS Volunteer).

-Time spent serving on the board of friends groups or philanthropic partners is not considered volunteer time.
-Further, fundraising, a common function of friends groups and philanthropic partners, is a prohibited activity for NPS volunteers when on duty.
+Time spent serving on the board of friends groups or philanthropic partners is not considered NPS volunteer time.
+Further, fundraising, a common function of friends groups and philanthropic partners, is a prohibited activity when on duty as an NPS volunteer.

-See Director’s Order # 21: Philanthropic Partnerships (DO-21) for additional information or consult the park’s or region’s partnership coordinator.
+See Director’s Order # 21: Philanthropic Partnerships (DO-21) for additional information or consult the park or program’s or region’s partnership coordinator.

 NPS Employees as Volunteers

-An NPS employee can serve as a volunteer as long as the duties they perform as a volunteer are not the same types of duties for which they are paid in the same NPS unit.
-For example, an administrative assistant in the superintendent’s office can volunteer to give an interpretive program in the park on their own time as a volunteer but cannot volunteer to do administrative work for another park manager.
-Employees cannot work as a volunteer in their paid position while on furlough.
+The NPS does not allow an NPS employee to serve as a volunteer in a manner that takes advantage of an employee’s willingness to perform their paid work without pay.
+Generally, an NPS employee can serve as a volunteer as long as the duties they perform as a volunteer are not the same types of duties for which they are paid.
+For example, an administrative assistant in the superintendent’s office can volunteer to give an interpretive program in a park on their own time, but cannot volunteer to do administrative work for another park manager.
+Employees cannot volunteer in their paid position while on furlough.

-The NPS prohibits allowing seasonal employees to volunteer in roles similar to their paid work (including collateral duties) in the same park or program once a seasonal position is terminated.
-Issues associated with people volunteering before or after 1039 appointments may appear to contradict the Fair Labor Standards Act (FLSA) and take advantage of an employee’s willingness to work without pay.
-Affected individuals include those who have been offered and have accepted a 1039 position or who are eligible for rehire into a 1039 position.
-The recommendation does not preclude employees from volunteering in the same park or program for an entirely different position or in a different park or program for a similar position.
+For example, the NPS prohibits allowing seasonal employees to volunteer in roles similar to their paid work (including collateral duties) once a seasonal position is terminated.
+Issues associated with people volunteering before or after temporary appointments of less than 1040 hours may appear to contradict the Fair Labor Standards Act (FLSA) and take advantage of an employee’s willingness to work without pay.
+Affected individuals include those who have been offered and have accepted a temporary position of less than 1040 hours or who are eligible for reappointment into a position that requires less than 1040 hours in a year.
+This does not preclude employees from volunteering in the same park or program for an entirely different position.

 Family Members of NPS Employees

-Relatives of NPS employees may serve as volunteers if they are qualified and fit for duty for the position and follow proper application procedures.
+Relatives of NPS employees may serve as volunteers if they are qualified for the position, including health and physical condition requirements, and follow proper application procedures.
 However, the volunteer position may not be supervised by an immediate family member, or the direct report of an immediate family member, without consulting DOI’s ethics standards or an ethics counselor.
 If reimbursement is involved, an ethics counselor should be consulted before a volunteer service agreement is signed.
 A conflict of interest or impartiality issue could result if a relative or household member of an employee were to benefit financially from the program.
 Even the appearance of a conflict of interest is a violation of DOI’s employee conduct policies and should be avoided.

 Family members must never be signed up for the sole purpose of being permitted to use government equipment, such as driving or riding in government vehicles or borrowing landscape or recreational equipment.